waku-org/docs.waku.org/docs/overview/concepts/protocols.md

 ## [Relay](https://rfc.vac.dev/spec/11/)

-The `Relay` protocol employs a Pub/Sub architecture to facilitate message routing among nodes.
+The `Relay` protocol employs a Pub/Sub architecture to facilitate message routing among peers.
 It extends the [libp2p GossipSub protocol](https://github.com/libp2p/specs/blob/master/pubsub/gossipsub/README.md) to create a privacy-focused peer-to-peer messaging protocol that enables secure communication channels, encryption, and protection against censorship.

 ## [Filter](https://rfc.vac.dev/spec/12/)

-The `Filter` protocol allows light nodes to selectively subscribe to specific messages transmitted by other nodes.
+The `Filter` protocol allows light nodes to selectively subscribe to specific messages transmitted by other peers.
 It is designed to be a lightweight alternative to the `Relay` protocol, particularly tailored for devices with limited bandwidth.

 ## [Store](https://rfc.vac.dev/spec/13/)

 The `Store` protocol is responsible for storing messages relayed on the network, making it possible to query and retrieve them later.
-This functionality benefits offline nodes by enabling them to retrieve missed messages upon reconnection.
+This functionality benefits offline peers by enabling them to retrieve missed messages upon reconnection.

 :::info
 Using `Relay` and `Filter` protocols is recommended when a node is online, as `Store` does not guarantee data availability.
 The `Store` protocol is suitable for retrieving messages when connecting to the network, like when a dApp starts.